MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/how-to-use-reference-usbser-driver-universal-serial-bus.md

 ms.prod-support-area-path: Devices and Drivers ms.technology: Deployment
 ---
-# How to use or reference the Usbser.sys driver from USB modem .inf files
+# How to use or reference the Usbser.sys driver from universal serial bus (USB) modem .inf files

 This article describes how to use or reference the system-supplied Usbser.sys driver file from a third-party modem .inf file.